3ofcoins/jetpack/README.md

 connectivity.
 In the long run, Jetpack will probably manage its own `pf` anchor.

-Currently, Jetpack copies `/etc/resolv.conf` file from host to pods.
-In future, it will be possible to configure custom DNS servers (like a local unbound or dnsmasq).

 ### Using Jetpack

 Run `jetpack` without any arguments to see available commands.
+Use `jetpack help COMMAND` to see detailed help on individual commands.

 To initialize the ZFS datasets and directory structure, run `jetpack init`.

-To see the general information, run `jetpack info`.

 To get a console, run:

-    jetpack create -run -destroy 3ofcoins.net/freebsd.base
+    jetpack run - 3ofcoins.net/freebsd.base

 This will fetch our signing GPG key, then fetch the FreeBSD base ACI, and finally run a pod and drop you into its console.
-After you exit the shell, the pod will be destroyed.
+After you exit the shell, run `jetpack list` to see the pod, and `jetpack destroy UUID` to remove id.

-Run `jetpack image list` or `jetpack images` to list available images.
+Run `jetpack images` to list available images.

 You create pods from images, then run the pods:

-    jetpack pod create freebsd-base
+    jetpack prepare - 3ofcoins.net/freebsd-base

-Note the pod UUID printed by the above command (no user-friendly pod names yet) or get it from the pod list (run `jetpack pod list` or `jetpack pods` to see the list).
+Note the pod UUID printed by the above command (no user-friendly pod names yet) or get it from the pod list (run `jetpack list` to see the list).
 Then run the pod:

-    jetpack pod $UUID run
+    jetpack run $UUID

 The above command will drop you into root console of the pod.
 After you're finished, you can run the pod again.
 Once you're done with the pod, you can destroy it:

-    jetpack pod $UUID destroy
+    jetpack destroy $UUID

 You can also look at the "showenv" example:

+    make -C images/example.showenv
-    jetpack pod create example/showenv
+    jetpack prepare - example/showenv
-    jetpack pod $UUID run
+    jetpack run $UUID

 To poke inside a pod that, like the "showenv" example, runs a useful command instead of a console, use the `console` subcommand:

-    jetpack pod $UUID console
+    jetpack console $UUID

 Run `jetpack help` to see info on remaining available commands, and if something needs clarification, create an issue at